HongruCai/SLGR/README.md

 ## Data

-We use NQ dataset for MINER experiments and MSMARCO for RIPOR experiments.
+We use the following datasets:

+- MINDER experiments: NQ (Natural Questions) dataset.
+- RIPOR experiments: MSMARCO dataset.
-The preprocessed data and FMIndex can be downloaded from [Huggingface](https://huggingface.co/datasets/HenryCai/SLGR_data), and you can put the data in the `data` folder.
+The preprocessed data and FMIndex are available for download on [Huggingface](https://huggingface.co/datasets/HenryCai/SLGR_data).
+Place the data in the `data` folder.

-The FMIndex should work well if the environment is set up correctly, but we suggest re-building the FMIndex in your environment.
+Although the FMIndex should work if the environment is set up correctly, we recommend rebuilding the FMIndex in your environment for best results.

 ## Experiments

 ### MINDER

-[MINDER](https://arxiv.org/abs/2305.16675) is a generative retrieval method that leverages text spans (body text, title, and pseudo-query) as document identifiers.
-For simplicity, we only use the body text as the document identifier.
+[MINDER](https://arxiv.org/abs/2305.16675) is a generative retrieval method that uses text spans (e.g., body text, title, and pseudo-query) as document identifiers.
+For simplicity, we use only the body text as the document identifier.

 #### MINDER_LLaMA
 1. Install FMIndex:

-Follow the instructions in the [SEAL](https://github.com/facebookresearch/SEAL).
-You may need to clone the SEAL repository to install the sdsl-lite.
+Follow the instructions in the [SEAL](https://github.com/facebookresearch/SEAL) repository to install the necessary dependencies (you may need to clone the SEAL repo to install sdsl-lite).

 ```bash
 cd MINDER_LLaMA